LocalJoost/LocalJoost.github.io/_posts/2021-05-12-Upgrading-reading-and-positioning-QR-codes-with-HoloLens-2-to-Unity-2020-+-OpenXR-plugin.markdown

 ## Step 1: install the Mixed Reality Feature Tool
 Microsoft now offers the [Mixed Reality Feature Tool for Unity](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool), which is a new way for installing Mixed Reality features into Unity.
 It has definite advantages over the Unity package manager - most notably showing packages available, their dependencies, and showing upgrade suggestions.
 Although it still says "beta" in the version label at the moment, it works perfectly fine for me.

-## Step 2: upgrade to the newest MRKT
+## Step 2: upgrade to the newest MRTK
 My app was built using the MRTK, like all my apps, and although some people do not seem to like it because it is allegedly complex and opinionated, I happen to like it very much - and it proves a nice level of cross platform features and abstracts that insulate you from the underlying platform implementation.
 This latter part has proven to be a huge boon when upgrading for me as I hardly had to change *anything* in my own code and setup.

 Enough of that - start the Mixed Reality Feature Tool (don't start Unity yet) and point it to your project: